SolraBizna/ars-emu/HARDWARE.md

   - `$E000-$EFFF`: Bank Select 6 (`$024E`)
   - `$F000-$FFFF`: Bank Select 7 (`$024F`)

 When reset falls, all Bank Select registers are initialized to the value currently present on Bx.
 The cartridge should weakly pull those pins either up or down to give the Power On Bank number.
+Every single cartridge I've seen (except the Dev Cartridge) pulls these to ground.

 ## The Technical Truth

 Internally, the ARS always uses Bank Select 0 for `$8xxx`, Bank Select 1 for `$9xxx`, etc. The BSx pins actually control the granularity of writes to the Bank Select registers.
 With a value of 0, for example, writing any address from `$0248-$024F` actually writes that value to all eight Bank Select registers.
 With a value of 1, writing an address from `$0248-024B` writes Bank Select registers 0 through 3, etc. This starts to become noticeable if you have BSx other than 3, and write to the "missing" Bank Select registers.
+There are additional considerations when reading BSx, because of the way register reads work on the ARS.

 # ARS DOS cartridge

 If you are writing a game and want to use the floppies, you should probably use ARS DOS instead of talking to the floppy controller directly.
 Not only does it have an API for disk access, it comes with some handy bonus routines.

 I don't have any physical examples of this hardware.
-The following information is pieced together mainly from a copy of the ARS DOS ROM that found its way into a couple official cartridge-based games, most likely because of its bitmap font and its math routines.
+The following information is pieced together mainly from a copy of the ARS DOS 1.4 ROM that found its way into a couple official cartridge-based games, which use its bitmap font and its math routines.
+Perhaps they were developed as ARS DOS applications, before the advent of the Dev Cartridge.

 The ARS DOS cartridge contained a small BIOS ROM, a SIMM slot, and a self-contained floppy controller much like the VIC-1541.
 Communication with the floppy controller is via a synchronous IO port mapped at `$0242`.
 Like the debug port, the floppy IO port uses the Set Overflow pin for flow control.
 To write a byte to the port, you use a loop like: